-- Was it a one off comment or statement and out of context for the individual? - Are there any other apparent vulnerabilities or concerns that make the individual at risk of radicalisation?
+- Does the incident relate to local or national news stories?
+Has the individual been involved in similar incidents? - Why do you feel the individual is vulnerable to radicalisation? - Was it a one off comment or statement and out of context for the individual? - Are there any other apparent vulnerabilities or concerns that make the individual at risk of radicalisation?

-If you have any Prevent concerns, email the Safeguarding Team: Safeguardingteam@bentleywood.harrow.sch.uk
+If you have any Prevent concerns, email the Safeguarding Team:

+Safeguardingteam@bentleywood.harrow.sch.uk